 Some are conversational and interview-based, with one or many presenters bringing on guests, while others focus on storytelling (fictional and non-fiction).
 It’s up to you to choose whatever format best fits your theme.

-Sometimes, it’s as simple as acts one, two, and three.
+Begin by conceptualizing your episode segments, which divide your program into chunks, to make it simpler to follow for listeners.
+For example, sometimes, it’s as simple as acts one, two, and three.
 It’s all about figuring out how to deliver the tale in a way that grabs and holds the audience’s attention.

 It’s time to record your first episode now that you’ve figured out all of the creative elements of your podcast.